sonic-net/SONiC/doc/sfp-cmis/CMIS-custom-SI-settings.md

 These SI settings can vary based on combination of the module vendor plus platform vendor.
 The module will have default TX/RX SI settings programmed in its EEPROM by module vendor, but platform vendor has provision to overwrite these settings to match their platform requirements.
 The host can apply new TX SI settings when TX Input Adaptive EQ is disabled for all TX Data Path lanes but RX SI settings can be applied directly.
 These TX/RX setting should be applied with Explicit Control bit is set to 1.

-## Clause from CMIS5.0 spec for Explicit Control
+### 1.2 Clause from CMIS5p0 spec for Explicit Control
 Excerpt from CMIS5.0 spec providing definition of Explicit Control:

 ![image](https://user-images.githubusercontent.com/115578705/236561421-d960d243-cd26-4087-88fe-c621867ffaa7.png)

-# Objective
+## 2 Requirements
-SI parameters can be vendor and module specific.
+This feature would be enabled per platform basis.
+If platform wants to use this feature, they would need to provide optics_si_setting.json file during init for XCVRD to parse it.
+The SI parameters can be vendor and module specific.
 The vendor can populate desired SI param values in a JSON file.
 Provide an approach in the CMIS state machine to generate and apply host defined SI parameters to module eeprom.
+The Modules that do not support CMIS and not part of CMIS state machine are not in the scope of this document.

 ![image](https://user-images.githubusercontent.com/115578705/236575703-aea7f377-ba5e-4e96-b18e-920f93e19774.png)

-# Plan
+## 3 Architecture Design
 The SI media setting file optics_si_setting.json needs to be defined by each platform_vendor that will need SI settings.
 All SKUs of the platform will share the same optics_si_setting.json file.
 If no file is found, then this mechanism will be ignored.

 This file will have TX, RX setting blocks, and each block will have two subblocks: the first is global level setting and the next is port level setting.
 These subblocks will eventually contain per-lane SI parameter setting values based on the type of vendor and speed that are expected to be programmed.
+The SI settings will not depend on cable length.

-## TX_SETTING:
+### 3.1 TX_SETTING:
 This section will provide details on whether the TX EQ (TX input equalizer control) setting is FIXED or ADAPTIVE.
 Only adaptive EQ should be used for TX input, and it's enabled as the default setting in module.
 Fixed EQ is not recommended for TX direction and will not work until the SI/Hardware team explicitly recommends it.

 If the EQ_FIXED flag is false or not present, then the SI param generation flow will come out of TX_SETTING and continue with the RX_SETTING block.
 But if the EQ_FIXED flag is true for TX_SETTING, then we need to disable AdaptiveInputEqEnableTx.